 Brondesbury Cricket Club was founded in 1887 and is affiliated to the MCB, CCC and NCA.

 The club runs four XIs on Saturdays, plus the Bron Eagles and Bron Casuals on Sundays, and trains at Lord's on Sunday evenings during the winter, from early January until the start of the season.
-As usual, the club will be entered into the Club Cricket Conference Cup (formerly the Evening Standard trophy), the ECB National Knockout Cup, the Middlesex Cup and the National Twenty20 Cup in 2013.
+As usual the club will also compete in the ECB National Knockout Cup, the Middlesex Cup and the National Twenty20 Cup.

 The current 1stXI squad includes John Simpson, the present Middlesex wicketkeeper/batsman.
 Previous players at the club include Mike Gatting, Sourav Ganguly, Devan Gandhi, Dermot Reeve, Dilip Doshi, Rajesh Maru, Mark Alleyne, Ed Joyce, Paul McEwan, Ricky Fay, Nick Compton, Bradley Donnellan, Alex Barnett, Richard Kettleborough, Charles Robins, Mike Sturt, Darryl Cullinan, Richard Haywood, Ashok Patel, Vaughan Brown, Madhu Gupte, James Bruce and Danny Evans.

-The club has a large and strong colts section and is represented by teams in the U10, U11, U13 and U15 Middlesex leagues.
+The club has a large and strong colts section and is represented by teams in the U11, U13 and U15 Middlesex leagues.
 There is also a Bron Academy which is designed to develop older colts into club cricketers.
-Further information on our colts section can be obtained from the Colts Chairman, Peter Lowrey.

-The club welcomes new players of all abililties and any enquiries should be directed to Jamie McCombe, Honorary Secretary.
+The club welcomes new senior and junior players of all abililties and any enquiries should be directed to Charlie Sorensen, Hon.
+Secreatary.